Dawn chorus delights in the East of England

 As the level of light increases and food becomes easier to find, the thoughts of the birds turn to food and the dawn chorus begins to fade away.

 To experience the dawn chorus, we'd recommend you get into position at least an hour before sunrise.
-Remember to take plenty of warm clothing, as it can still be cold at this time of year.
+Remember to wear plenty of warm clothing, as it can still be cold at this time of year.